 2. Service Disruptions: You don't need to worry about dropped calls or bad connection if your Internet provider is reliable and your cloud phone system has high redundancy.
 If you find your Internet provider frequently dropping your Internet service, you will have critical disruptions to your cloud phone system.
 This issue only becomes prevalent for those locked into sub par Internet or who find themselves in a dead zone.

 Cloud phone systems are on the rise of popularity for businesses of all shapes and sizes.
 There are solutions for small business all the way up to enterprise grade options.
-The flexibility and cost efficiency of a cloud based system may be what your company is missing.
+The flexibility and cost efficiency of a cloud based system may be what your company is missing or needs to consider when setting up for the future of the company.